Do you want to make a real difference in the lives of people who are suffering from a rare neurological disorder?We NEED your help.

 migraines,a feeling of watching oneself act, while having no control over a situation (depersonalization), a sensation that the world seems unreal (derealization)Changes in the body:

 Three years ago, eyeonvision.org, collaborated with two neurologists (Dr. Schankin and Dr. Goadsby) who became committed to finding a treatment to visual snow.
 They set up the first visual snow study ever.
 The results of the study were released in May 2014 and the doctors believe they have found the area of the brain where visual snow is coming from.
 Visual Snow Study

-Goadsby and Schankin are looking to bring on a doctor FULL-TIME for Visual Snow research.
+Goadsby and Schankin have found a doctor to work FULL-TIME for Visual Snow research.
 This is HUGE!
 When we initially started raising the research money we were looking at having a doctor work on VS research maybe 1 out of every 5 business days.
-Now there is a good possibility that we will be able to have a research doctor work on this all the time beginning in early 2015.
+Now we will be able to have a research doctor work on this all the time beginning in June 2015.

 If you suffer from visual snow and want a chance to participate in the next phase of research (located in London, England and Munich, Germany), please go here for the application: Apply Today Our Goal

 We are reaching out to supportive people like you to help us raise $75,000 through GoFundMe in time to support the next phase of research into visual snow.
 All funds donated will go towards the research efforts to find a treatment for the many who are suffering with this condition every moment of their lives.

 Since July 2014 we have raised over $50,000 through GoFundMe and we continue to work day in and day out to raise funds through grassroots efforts.
 Every dollar that we receive makes a difference.
 Every single dollar counts!

 We cannot afford to give up because no one else in the world is raising money for visual snow research.
 No one - anywhere.
 You and I are it.
 Please become part of this movement to find a treatment or better yet a cure.Please Act Today